-Modelling of traffic intensities may be evaluated with the autoregressive models of low order, but their basic forms can fail, simply due to the time-varying mean value of the signal (cf. Fig. 1).
-While, at night, the roads are almost empty, in the morning the intensity rapidly grows to reach its first daily peak.
-The second peak occurs in the afternoon, then the intensity usually slowly decreases.
-To solve this non-stationarity, we employ the absolute term and model the mean value with it.
+Modelling of traffic intensities may be evaluated with the autoregressive models of low order, but their basic forms can fail, simply due to the short-time variability of the measurements' mean value.
+To solve this non-stationarity, we employ an offset to model the short-time mean value.

 Specific notation: ' denotes transposition, f(a|b) is a conditional probability density function in which a random variable (and its realization) a is conditioned by a random variable b (or its realization). $\mathbb{E}[\cdot]$ denotes mean value of the argument.
-Time $t = 1, 2, \ldots$ is discrete. x^ denotes a set of x values (hypotheses, functions...).
-Furthermore, let us introduce the notation
+Time t = 1, 2, ...is discrete. x^ denotes a set of x values.
+Furthermore, let us introduce the notational convention